 Here's another New Orleans rarity that, like the previously posted Johnny Moore (Deacon John) 45, came out on the Wand label, based in New York.
 Wand issued a number of singles by New Orleans artists between 1966 and the mid-1970s, leasing virtually all of those tracks from various production companies in the Deep South - in this case, Sansu Enterprises.

 As a result, very few of King's songs from those sessions ever saw the light of day back then.
-Until I found this Wand single, the only song from the Sansu sessions that I knew had been released was the title track, which I wrote about back inJanuary of this year.
+Until I found this Wand single, the only 45 from the Sansu sessions that I knew had been released was the title track, which I wrote about back inJanuary of this year.
 It came out in 1970 on Kansu, a small side imprint run by Toussaint and Sehorn.
-As I've recently discovered, Sansu also leased four sides to Wand, which appeared on two singles: 11230 "Tic Tac Toe" b/w "A Part Of Me"; and 11232 "Mama & Papa" b/w "This Is What I Call Living".
-Wand, for whatever reasons, was unable to help make the magic happen; and the few copies that were issued got undeservedly consigned to near oblivion, forgotten for so many years.

 I have no information about where these tracks were recorded.
 Again, this was a time when New Orleans did not have adequate recording facilities, which led Sansu to use studios in Atlanta, Macon, GA, and elsewhere for some of their projects.
-Wherever recorded, the sound on this 45 and the CD re-issues is very good.
-I highly recommend your picking up Street Parade, as there are some great songs and playing throughout, much of it quite rhythmic and well out on the funky side.
-The high quality of the project makes it all the more tragic that Earl King, through no fault of his own, lost an excellent shot at getting some national recognition for his efforts, merely due to a bad business decision that was completely beyond his control.
+Wherever recorded, the sound quality on this 45, as well as the CD re-issues, is very good.
+Again, I highly recommend your picking up Street Parade in some form, as there are rarely heard Earl King songs with great playing by the Meters throughout, much of it quite rhythmic and well out on the funky side.
+The high quality of the project makes it all the more tragic that Earl, through no fault of his own, lost an excellent shot at getting some national recognition for his efforts, due to a counterproductive business decision by Sehorn.